paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Stacks & Queues c7d2cad790be4a61bac42c8718e031fd.md

                 # remove invalid buildings (that cannot be expanded to the right)
                 while stack and height < stack[-1].height:
                     removed = stack.pop()
-                    # calculate the area from when the removed was lat valid (using the last valid index)
+                    # calculate the area from when the removed was last valid (using the last valid index)
                     max_area = max(max_area, removed.get_area(idx-1))

                     # our current rectangle can start from there
                     start_idx = removed.start_idx